My Engagement Shoot in Scotland, Part 2: Photos in Edinburgh

 For our Edinburgh shoot, we had the pleasure of engaging Orange Lemur: run by Joanna and Jan, a husband-wife team.
 Joanna and Jan are Polish but have been residing in Edinburgh for the past few years.
 They have been doing wedding photography for five years and know the shooting spots in Edinburgh inside out!

-Like Neil from Glasgow, Joanna was thoroughly (if possible, more) prompt and patient with my one zillion concerns, questions, and requests.
+Joanna was thoroughly prompt and patient with my concerns, questions, and requests.
 Joanna and Jan even drove us to our shooting locations — some as far as a 40-minute drive away from Edinburgh City (Tantallon Castle) — at no extra cost!

 Ken and I at Tantallon Castle (Edinburgh)

-Joanna and Jan were very generous with the photographs: they shortlisted and sent us 220 photos from our two-day / four-hour shoot featuring various locations in / around Edinburgh City.
+Joanna and Jan were very generous with the photographs: they shortlisted and sent us 220 photos from our two-day / four-hour shoot featuring various locations in and around Edinburgh City.

-In the end, Ken and I shortlisted 29 photos for our wedding album.
-Like our Glasgow shots, I made some color adjustments, photographic refinements and minor retouching, but Joanna and Jan definitely take the full props for the wonderful photos.
+In the end, we shortlisted 29 photos for our wedding album.
+Like our Glasgow shots, I made some color adjustments, photographic refinements, and minor retouching, but full props definitely go to Joanna and Jan for the wonderful photos.

 Engagement shoot: Hand in hand, together forever :) (at St Giles' Cathedral)